Dido-D-B/Unicorn_Project_Sales_Analysis/README.md

 ---

 Sales analysis of a fictional company to optimize discount strategies.
+This project was created as a school group project for *Masterschool*.

 - Explored and cleaned the dataset with **Google Sheets** and **SQL**.
 - Designed a dashboard with **Tableau** to highlight the KPIs.